 Jean-Pierre has been with SSEF since July 1994, and is currently director of the diamond department.
 He completed his Diploma of Gemmology at the University of Nantes in 1992.
 His main working fields in the laboratory are colourless and coloured diamonds, but he is also involved with the testing of coloured stones and pearls.
 Jean-Pierre is delegate of Switzerland at the World Jewellery Confederation (CIBJO) and is a member of the Laboratory Manual Harmonization Committee (LMHC).

 Luc has been with SSEF since June 2006.
-He works on quality assessment of small diamonds and grading of large diamonds.
-He is our in-house photographer of gemstones and jewellery items.
+He works on quality assessment of small diamonds and grading of large diamonds, and as a photographer of gemstones and jewellery items.

 Ly joined SSEF in 2013.
 He works on quality assessment of small diamonds and grading of large diamonds.
 He is also an ASDI instrument specialist.